-Assets (millions) Fee (BPs)
+Assets (millions) Fee (BPs) Assets (millions) Fee (BPs)

-First \$50 100
+All assets 40 First \$50 100

 Next \$50 90

 Next \$400 75

 Amounts over \$500 65

-LSV also provides investment advisory services to commingled funds, including mutual funds, UCITS funds and private investment funds.
+LSV also provides investment advisory services to commingled funds, including mutual funds, an exchange-traded fund, UCITS funds and private investment funds.
 The fees and expenses and minimum investments for those funds are described in the disclosure documents for those funds, such as the prospectuses and confidential offering memoranda, as applicable.